Home » Recipes » Curry and Stew » Chinese Braised Pork Ribs with Bitter Gourd 苦瓜焖排骨

 My mummy's Chinese Braised Pork Ribs with Bitter Gourd is a comforting dish that's not only easy to cook but full of nutrition.
 We marinate the meat in the same pot we cook it in, boil and then simmer until tender, and add bitter gourd to soak up the savoury sauce.
 Serves best with warm white rice!

-5 from 1 vote
+5 from 2 votes

-Prep Time 15 minutes
+Prep Time: 15 minutes

-Cook Time 1 hour
+Cook Time: 1 hour

-Marinade 30 minutes
+Marinade: 30 minutes

-Total Time 1 hour 45 minutes
+Total Time: 1 hour 45 minutes

-Course dinner, lunch, meat
+Course: dinner, lunch, meat

-Cuisine asian, Chinese, southeast asian
+Cuisine: asian, Chinese, southeast asian

-Servings 4 persons
+Servings: 4 persons

 Ingredients